Question 148·Easy·Text Structure and Purpose

 Notice the kind of information in the underlined sentence

-Pay attention to whether the underlined sentence is giving a definition, describing results, expressing an opinion, or something else.
-What clues do the numbers provide?
+Decide whether the underlined sentence is giving a definition, describing results, expressing an opinion, or something else.
+What do the numbers suggest?

 Connect the sentence to the author’s purpose